ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
+Full code of this example is available in the [`BeingDebugged.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/BeingDebugged.cpp) file.

 You can avoid this kind of debugger detection by changing the BeingDebugged flag manually.
 This is an algorithm to do it with OllyDbg:

 1. Launch the OllyDbg debugger.